Differential Elimination and Algebraic Invariants of Polynomial Dynamical Systems: The Rosenfeld- Algorithm for Algebraic Invariants

 \begin{remark} Though the proof of Lemma \ref{difftriang} is straightforward, a subtle issue lurks nearby.
 We initially hoped to use more efficient radical ideal decomposition methods (e.g., that of Sz\'{a}nt\'{o} \cite{{Szanto97},{szanto1999computation}}, which we discuss in Section \ref{rgabds}, p. \pageref{szanto}) in place of ${\tt Triangulate}$.
 This provides an algebraic decomposition of the desired form

 but requires methods beyond simple splitting and (nondifferential) pseudodivision.
-We were unable to prove Lemma \ref{difftriang} using only the algebraic decomposition in Equation \ref{algdecomp} without the fact that splitting and pseudodivision preserve differential solutions.
+We were unable to prove Lemma \ref{difftriang} (and hence our main results Theorems \ref{modrgacorr} and \ref{radlddecomp}) using the algebraic decomposition in Equation \ref{algdecomp} without the fact that splitting and pseudodivision preserve differential solutions.
 This illustrates a major challenge of differential algebra: even when differential polynomials have a simple form, drawing conclusions about differential ideals from restrictions to algebraic ideals is nontrivial.
 It also explains why we stopped with regular differential systems in $\rgaexp$ instead of continuing with the calculations needed to get regular differential chains.